 For Downy Mildew, the first step is to assess whether a product is still present in sufficient concentration on or in the plant.
 The first step is to check whether the total rainfall since the last spraying exceeds the threshold value for the rainfastness of the agent (in mm).
 Then it is checked whether the calculated new growth on a main shoot since the last spraying is >450cm² (for mixtures with potassium phosphonate and for systemic agents >650cm²).
 The assumptions for the threshold values for new growth were made based on field trials and are also supported by research from the State Viticulture Institute (WBI) in Freiburg, among others (see here).

 Should either Too much rain fallen or too much new leaf area since the last spraying If an infection event is added, it is assumed that the vine is no longer protected from a possible infection.
-If an infection event now hits an unprotected plant, the recommended action fails and recommends spraying exactly one day before the predicted infection event (keyword: preventive plant protection).
+If an infection event now hits an unprotected plant, the recommended action fails and recommends spraying exactly one day before the unprotected infection event (keyword: preventive plant protection).

 Recommendation for Powdery Mildew